Humber Bridge: South tower

-The towers were constructed by slipforming and the north tower was completed by May 1974.
-The southern foundations were completed in September 1975, with the pier completed in March 1976, and the southern tower was completed by September 1976; the bridge had been planned to open in 1976.
-The northern tower and anchorage was built on solid chalk but the southern tower and anchorage were built on fissured Kimmeridge Clay, 500 m from the southern shore and built with a difficult caisson design.
+The southern foundations (on the Barton side) were completed in September 1975, with the pier completed in March 1976, and the southern tower was completed by September 1976.
+The northern tower and anchorage were built on solid chalk but the southern tower and anchorage were built on fissured Kimmeridge Clay, 500 m from the southern shore and built with a difficult caisson design.
 The subcontractor for the concrete was Tileman & Co. of Shipston-on-Stour, south Warwickshire.